Consumer Insights

 Latin America Virtual Mirror Market Growth

 The market in Latin America is emerging due to the growth of e-commerce in Brazil and Mexico.
 Natura, a Brazilian cosmetics company, introduced virtual try-on features for its makeup line.
 Similarly, Falabella in Chile is using AR mirrors in its department stores for customers to try on beauty products virtually.
 In Brazil, approximately 40% of beauty product consumers have used virtual try-on tools before making a purchase.
 This reflects a growing interest in digital shopping experiences.
-Moreover, as smartphone usage and internet connectivites are improving across LATAM, retailers such as Liverpool in Mexico, are also adopting this technology to drive profits.
+Moreover, as smartphone usage and internet connectivity is improving across LATAM, retailers such as Liverpool in Mexico, are also adopting this technology to drive profits.

 Start-ups are focusing on creating accessible and cost-effective virtual mirrors to meet growing consumer demands for immersive online shopping experiences.
 They are using advanced technologies like AI, AR, and machine learning to enhance accuracy and realism in virtual try-ons.
 Many start-ups are also focusing on making mobile compatible virtual mirrors to enable seamless integration for retailers of all sizes.
 Start-ups that have worked towards creating a favourable virtual mirror market outlook are: